 - Art & crafts supplies (colored pencils, pastel crayons, drawing paper)

-Some items are excluded from the Center for security reasons.
+Some items are excluded from the jail for security reasons.
 Please consult with the Volunteer Coordinator before donating any items not specifically mentioned above.

 For further information about becoming a volunteer or joining the Correctional Services Advisory Board, contact the Volunteer Coordinator at 703.746.5022.